DrCWO/Acourate-for-miniSharc-from-miniDSP-Ltd/README.md

 The script is run by starting *!Run_Example.cmd*.
 It creates the *!MiniSharc-Config.xml* in the *example* folder (and also some others) and in the subdirectory *TestConvolution* the files *Test44L.dbl* and *Test44L.dbl*.
-These files show what you will get with the miniSharc in comparison to the *Pulse44L.dbl* and *Pulse44R.dbl* that the FIR filters will provide.
+These files demonstrate what you will get with the miniSharc instead of using FIR-Filters directly.

 You will find that the difference (except a small gain difference) will be neglectable small, even if you compare the step response.
 The FIR-part in the